colinyjchung/jinnzhong/content/posts/TSC-E04-octomasses-make-me-hurl.md

 ## DM Notes to Myself

 Keeping track of hench people and octo-masses is hard.
 Also, a party of ten is much harder to threaten.
 Throughout the module I adjusted the number of cultists to ensure a sense of danger.

+_An index of all the RPG sessions of "The Snack Club" can be found [here](https://journal.jinnzhong.com/tags/the-snack-club/)_